 Desire2Learn is the University System of Georgia’s central learning management system.
 If you are interested in the kinds of things that D2L and associated tools can do for you, this introductory overview is just what you need to get started.

 D2L: Facilitating Active Online Participation

 Well-designed online classes offer a variety of ways for students to interact with instructors and each other.
 This workshop offers an overview of the tools available to facilitate rich and authentic online interactions.

-D2L: Assessing Student Work
+D2L: Assessing Student Progress

 Instructors exploring online course management solutions can choose from a variety of student assessment tools.
 This workshop explores ways to streamline the grading process and provide students useful and prompt feedback.

 Teaching a fully online course with a synchronous component?
 Want to hold virtual office hours or exam reviews?
 Interested in having virtual meetings or inviting a speaker to your class who lives out of the area?
 Collaborate can do all these things and more!
 This session will show you the ins and outs of using Collaborate and some tips for creating engaging and meaningful online sessions.

 Teaching with iPads

 iPads are great, but it’s not always obvious how they can be used to enhance teaching and learning.
 In this workshop, we’ll walk through a few suggestions.
 If you have an iPad, bring it!
 If not, we’ll have some available to use.

 Creating Mobile Games with ARIS 1: Getting Started [New!]